Yorkies are beautiful.

 The first thing to clear up is what exactly grooming entails.
 Basically, it includes a number of procedures that all related to a good appearance and better health for your puppy.

 Every Yorkie needs constant grooming to ensure a healthy lifestyle.
 When you do proper grooming, it will essentially help your dog to live a longer and healthier life.

-The frequency of your grooming procedures depends entirely on how long the hair is, the age and health condition of your pup.
+The frequency of your grooming procedures depends entirely on how long the hair is, plus the age and health condition of your pup.

-Some of the basic grooming procedures include:
+Some basic grooming procedures include: